Authentic Lessons for 21st Century Learning

 Evaluate

-Ask students to post their projects on the wall to prepare for a Gallery Walk activity where they will view their peers' work.
-Give each student several sticky notes, and have them grab a pen or pencil.
+Ask students to post their projects on the wall.
+Give each student several sticky notes and have them grab a pen or pencil.

-Display slide 16.
-As they move around the room to view the projects, encourage students to use their sticky notes to provide feedback or praise for other students' projects.
+Display slide 15.
+Conduct a Gallery Walk so students can view their peers’ work.
+As students move around the room to view the projects, encourage them to use their sticky notes to provide feedback or praise for their peers’ projects.

 Have students turn in their KWHL charts and research notes.
-Consider providing formative feedback about their research techniques and providing suggestions that can aid them in their next research project.
-A Historical Figures Profile Rubric is attached, which you can use to assist with grading students' projects.
+Consider providing formative feedback about their research techniques and offer suggestions about how they could improve their techniques for the next project.

 Resources